sassdawe/kolislab/content/post/how-to-move-sharepoint-artifacts-between-environments.md

-+++
+---
-author = "David Sass"
+author: David Sass
-date = 2019-01-13T18:13:02Z
+date: "2019-01-13T18:13:02Z"
-description = ""
+description: ""
-draft = true
+draft: true
-slug = "how-to-move-sharepoint-artifacts-between-environments"
+slug: how-to-move-sharepoint-artifacts-between-environments
-title = "How to move SharePoint Artifacts between environments"
+title: How to move SharePoint Artifacts between environments

-+++
+---

 You need to move SharePoint Artifacts between Dev, UAT and Production but you don't know how to start and what tools can be used in which situation?